 Physical Examination

 An otoscopic examination and audiologic evaluation helps assess the health of the external auditory canal, tympanic membrane, and other structures of the auditory system, while auscultation can detect abnormal blood flow or vascular abnormalities contributing to pulsatile tinnitus.
-Additional tests, such as blood pressure measurement, heart rate assessment, and neurological examinations, may also be required in some cases.
+Additional tests, such as blood pressure measurement, heart rate assessment, and neurological examination may also be required in some cases.

 Radiographic Imaging Tests

 Depending on the findings from the case history and physical examination, radiographic imaging tests may be indicated to investigate the underlying cause of pulsatile tinnitus further.
-Imaging tests commonly used include computed tomography (CT), magnetic resonance angiography (MRA), along with magnetic resonance imaging (MRI)
+Imaging tests commonly used include computed tomography (CT), magnetic resonance angiography (MRA), along with magnetic resonance imaging (MRI).

 These imaging techniques can help visualize the anatomical structures and blood vessels in the head and neck, potentially revealing any vascular abnormalities, tumors, or structural issues contributing to pulsatile tinnitus.